Gender Bias in Emotion Recognition by Large Language Models: Methodology

 \subsection{Debiasing LLMs}

 We then used the open-source Mistral-instruct-7B~\cite{jiang2023mistral} model and applied different techniques to reduce gender bias.
-These techniques include inference time prompt based approaches, such as prompt engineering, in-context learning, and chain-of-thought reasoning, as well as fine-tuning methods.
+These techniques include inference time prompt based approaches, such as prompt engineering, in-context learning, and chain-of-thought reasoning, as well as a fine-tuning method.